datarootsio/terraform-azurerm-aci-dagster/README.md

 ## Setup

+The dagster terraform module will create the following services:

 - Azure Resource Group
 - Azure Storage Account
 - Azure File Share containing dagster configuration files
 - Azure PostgreSQL server/database
 - An Azure App Service:
-    -   Dagit UI and Dagster Daemon containers running
+    -   running the Dagit UI and Dagster Daemon containers

 Average cost of the minimal setup with Azure database: ~50$/month

 ## Intend

-The Dagster setup provided with this module is intended to be used to manage your runs/schedules/etc...
+The Dagster setup provided with this module is intended to be used as an orchestration tool.
+The setup will allow you to manage your data pipelines, runs, schedules etc...

 ## Usage